-They say “it’s not about the destination, it’s about the journey getting there” and that’s something that rings especially true if you’re travelling on a luxury jet.
+They say “it’s not about the destination; it’s about the journey getting there,” and that’s something that rings especially true if you’re traveling on a luxury jet.

-These mansions in the sky wave goodbye to any ideas of the passenger in front of you leaning their seat backwards or being stuck in the middle seat or being served up some less than appetising food.
+Luxury mansions in the sky, these luxurious planes wave goodbye to any ideas of the passenger in front of you leaning their seat backward or being stuck in the middle seat or being served up some less-than-appetizing food.

-If you’re travelling aboard one of these luxury private jets, the journey is arguably even more fun than the destination.
-Think huge, spacious bedrooms, fully kitted out bathrooms with high-powered showers, entertainment systems and large kitchens—as well as a team of staff ready to serve up all of your favourite meals.
+If you’re traveling aboard one of these luxury private jets, the journey is arguably even more fun than the destination.
+Think huge, spacious bedrooms, fully kitted out bathrooms with high-powered showers, entertainment systems, and large kitchens—as well as a team of staff ready to serve up all of your favorite meals.

 Some of these luxury private jets are also reserved for chartering if you’re looking to travel luxuriously on a part-time basis.

 The 18 most expensive private jets in the world

 |Bill Gates Bombardier 8000

 |Richard Branson Dassault Falcon 50EX

 |Oprah Winfrey Gulfstream GH50